Dr. Anton Barraquer joins the Centre

 • Can I go to the ophthalmologist during the postpartum period and during lactation?

-The chapter is now available on the main podcast platforms: Ivoox, Spotify, Apple Podcasts and Google Podcasts; on this same website; and on the social networks of the Barraquer Ophthalmology Centre, through which users can send their questions about eye health using the hashtag #DescansaLaVista.
+The episode is now available on the main podcast platforms: Ivoox, Spotify, Apple Podcasts and Google Podcasts; on this same website; and on the social networks of the Barraquer Ophthalmology Centre, through which users can send their questions about eye health using the hashtag #DescansaLaVista.